 Below are policies which support PSC’s aim to strengthen practices of good corporate governance within the organization.

-PSC embraces board diversity in terms of age, gender, culture and religion.
+The Corporation shall embrace board diversity, as much as practicable, which is not limited in terms of age, gender, culture, skills, competence and knowledge.
 As a matter of practice, there are 2 female directors and the directors of PSC have diversified business experiences in retail, finance, accounting, investment, banking, property, IT & communications.

 PSC considers the benefit of its shareholders as one of its priority management policies.
 It aims to sustain revenue stream and progressive growth to further enhance shareholder value.
 PSC shall continue to return capital to shareholders through a sustainable dividend policy.
 Effective 2015, the Company intends to pay at least 20% of annual net profits by way of cash dividends.
 This considers future capital requirements and potential growth opportunities.
 The Board regularly reviews the dividend policy, including the frequency of distribution, taking into account all of the above.

 Business Conduct or Ethics

 Whistle-blowing (effective Oct.
 1, 2013) – The policy applies to all employees of PSC and its subsidiaries, service providers and suppliers, their agents and employees.
 It encourages the use of PSC’s internal mechanisms for reporting whistle-blowing matters in a responsible and effective manner.
 The main objective of the Whistleblowing Policy is to establish the proper channel for reporting of violations of the Code of Conduct and Business Ethics and other related policies and procedures.
 An independent committee known as the Committee on Conduct is tasked to handle reports of such violations.